-Car Free Streets: California Ave & Ramona Street
+Car-Free Streets: California Ave & Ramona Street

 There are several efforts underway that focus on enhancing the community experience and economic vibrancy of Palo Alto.
 These efforts also support the City's Uplift Local initiative.

 The City is seeking community and business input on Cal Ave. and Ramona St. street configurations and other visioning and programming.
-A Request for Proposals to study street configurations is set for spring of 2023.
+A Request for Proposals to study street configurations is set for late spring 2023.
 Input will inform the study focus.

-Uplift Local Car Free Streets Introduction
+Uplift Local Car-Free Streets Introduction

-The Uplift Local Car Free Streets: Cal Ave. & Ramona St. project is a Council-supported effort enabling outdoor dining, retail, and personal services in business districts such as California Avenue and the downtown core.
+The Uplift Local Car-Free Streets: Cal Ave. & Ramona St. project is a Council-supported effort enabling outdoor dining, retail, and personal services in business districts such as California Avenue and the downtown core.
 Currently, California Avenue is open to pedestrians and closed to through vehicle traffic from El Camino Real to Birch Street.
 Ramona Street is also open to pedestrians and closed to vehicle traffic for a half block in between Hamilton Avenue and University Avenue.
-The City Council authorized Car Free Streets early in the COVID-19 pandemic as an economic recovery effort and to provide community members with outdoor spaces to gather.
+The City Council authorized Car-Free Streets early in the COVID-19 pandemic as an economic recovery effort and to provide community members with outdoor spaces to gather.

 In May 2022, the City Council extended the program through the end of 2023 and directed staff to issue a Request for Proposals (RFP) to study various alternatives and impacts of different street configurations.
 Prior to RFP issuance, staff will engage key stakeholders and the community to better understand priorities for California Avenue and Ramona Street, and to determine the topics and themes to study and include as part of the RFP.